Skip to main content

 Path A — prompt a raw model.
 Paste the recipe above into Seedance 2.0, Veo 3, or Sora 2 with your selfie.
 Seedance is the one prompt-sharing communities credit most for this look.
 Expect to iterate — the failure mode is footage that comes back too clean, so push the camcorder language harder.
 (See the Seedance 2.0 Prompt Guide for the framework, and the full 4th of July AI video prompts for copy-paste starters.)

 Path B — tap the template.
 The 4th of July is Path A with the prompt already written and the tells pre-baked.
 Upload the selfie, generate, and it hands back the flag/sparkler/grain clip in a couple of minutes.
-First video free, then credits — no subscription, credits never expire.
+100 credits (about $5.99), no subscription, credits never expire.

 The 4th of July — Start Here

 The 2000s-camcorder cookout from one selfie: flag, BBQ, sparklers, and the first fireworks, with faded color and handheld shake baked in.
 No filming, no prompt to write.
-First video free.
+100 credits (about $5.99).

 The Set — Pick Your Moment